 You can use any pasta type for this recipe, but we recommend long-shaped pasta like spaghetti, linguine, bavette, and egg-free tagliatelle.

-To make the recipe gluten-free substitute gluten-free pasta for wheat pasta.
+To make the recipe gluten-free, substitute gluten-free pasta for wheat pasta.

-You can use other fresh mushroom varieties such as cremini mushrooms, oyster mushrooms, brown mushrooms, chanterelles, and more.
+You can use other fresh mushroom varieties such as cremini mushrooms, oyster mushrooms, baby bellas, brown mushrooms, chanterelles, and more.